Squats get a whole lotta love these days, but lunges are an overlooked lower-body builder.

 Begin in a lunge position.
 Lower straight down until your back knee is just 1-2 inches off the ground.
 Your torso should remain upright and your front knee should not collapse inwards.
 Squeeze your glutes and hold for 30 seconds.
 Repeat on the other leg.

-You may have done hip raises (or glute bridges) as part of a yoga or pilates class.
+You may have done hip raises (or glute bridges) as part of a yoga or Pilates class.
 Fitness pros love them because they tone the hamstrings, glutes, and stomach.
+While this isn’t exactly a lunges exercise, it will go a long ways to activate those lazy glutes.

 Lie on the floor on your back with bent knees and both feet flat on the floor.
 Keep your arms out to the side at about a 45-degree angle with palms up.
 Brace your core, squeeze your glutes, and lift your hips off the floor until your body forms a straight line from shoulders to knees.
 Lower back to the floor.

 Get ready for cardio!
-Lunge jumps will leave you breathless as you build a strong butt and thighs.
+Lunge jumps will leave you breathless as you build a strong butt and thighs and really hammer home this lunges workout.

 Lower your body down into the bottom position of a lunge.
 Quickly and powerfully, jump up and switch the position of your legs mid-air.
 When you land, you’ll be in the opposite stance as when you started.
 Use your landing to propel another jump and another switch.
 Keep alternating your position on each rep.